Chaoses-Ib/Rust/Libraries/Logging.md

 ### [`tracing_subscriber`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/)
 - `DEFAULT_MAX_LEVEL` is `INFO`.

+- The APIs of subscribers and layers are similar but different.

 - Dynamic layers
   - A `Layer` wrapped in an `Option` also implements the `Layer` trait.
 This allows individual layers to be enabled or disabled at runtime while always producing a `Subscriber` of the same type.
   - If a `Layer` may be one of several different types, note that` Box<dyn Layer<S> + Send + Sync>` implements `Layer`.
 This may be used to erase the type of a `Layer`.
 The `Layer::boxed` method is provided to make boxing a `Layer` more convenient, but `Box::new` may be used as well.